nihofm/ndptmvd/README.md

 Additional command line arguments are listed in the beginning of each source file.

-## Denoise:
+## Denoise

     python src/denoise.py /path/to/model.pt /path/to/data/noisy /path/to/data/clean

 Additional command line arguments are listed in the beginning of the source file.

-## Pretrained models
+## Pretrained Models

 Pretrained models for all configurations are available at models/*.pt.
 To load a model into pytorch or access the weights:

     cd src/
     python3